cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/README.md

 #### This build is intended for use with a Thrustmaster T300 Base (direct plugin), Playstation 4 Pro and Assetto Corsa Competizione.

-But, having said that, it should work with **any compatible Thrustmaster Base and Console**, since it's emulating the F1 Steering Wheel (Adnvaced for PC mode not suppoorted/tested yet).
+But, having said that, it should work with **any compatible Thrustmaster Base and Console**, since it's emulating the F1 Steering Wheel (Advanced Mode for PC not supported yet).

 ## The Build